xyuebai/DE-Flask-API/readme.md

-# Utopia Candidate Test Project
+# Data Engineer Project with Flask API
 ## Project Descscription

 This project contains 2 parts, the first part is data preprocessing and the second part is a flask API.
 Data preprocessing read CSV files run data transformation and analytics and finally saves the result in CSV files.
 Flask API provides endpoints to the preprocessed data